EA3CV/dxspider_info/README.md

 					EA1BHB         USER EXT    0 d  7 h  13 m
 					SK0MMR         USER RBN    1 d  2 h  23 m
 					SK1MMR         USER RBN    1 d  2 h  23 m

+    show/nodestype            Search for nodes by type in the DB

+    show/registered           Modification of the original command

     send_pc92.pl              Utility that informs the rest of the network about the status of the node